 Cubic manages the development of new applications, media management and distribution, operation of the Clipper call center, field services support and asset management, revenue management, transit benefits, and support of the retail network that provides an additional channel for customers to purchase Clipper cards.

 “I am happy with the way our contract is working today and level of commitment Cubic has demonstrated on this project,” said Andrew Fremier, deputy executive director of operations, MTC.

 The new Clipper brand was launched in 2010.
 After SamTrans and VTA were complete, Cubic began implementing Clipper on small operators in the region: County Connection, Fairfield-Suisun Transit (FAST), Marin Transit, San Francisco Bay Ferry, SolTrans, Tri Delta Transit, Vacaville City Coach, VINE, WestCAT and Wheels.
 Today the Clipper card accounts for approximately 20 million fare transactions each month totaling over $40 million in monthly revenue.
 In 2016, Petaluma Transit, Santa Rosa CityBus, Sonoma County Transit and Union City Transit will start accepting Clipper, and the new Sonoma-Marin Area Rail Transit (SMART) service will be the first in the region to be Clipper-only.

 Public approval has been positive, with roughly half of all fares paid via the Clipper card each month, demonstrating a regionally recognized and convenient mode of payment for the region’s commuters.
 Customer satisfaction surveys historically show very high ratings.

-Cubic helped MTC rebuild confidence in the system by delivering much needed equipment to major operators and committing to expand the system to full implementation.
+Cubic helped MTC rebuild confidence in the system by delivering much-needed equipment to major operators and committing to expand the system to full implementation.
 “We have the strategic relationships and business rules in place today so that Clipper is ready to evolve,” says Carol Kuester, director of electronic payments, MTC.